Chloe Gibson: Career

 Gibson began directing at a number of open-air pageants, producing with Cyril Maude.
 Her first production was at Christmas 1933 with The blue bird in the Torquay Pavilion.
 She was a member of the London fire-fighting services during World War II, while also appearing on stage the Apollo, Scala, and Embassy theatres in numerous plays across 1943 and 1944.
 Her directorial debut in London was at the New Lindsay, Notting Hill Gate with Power Without Glory in 1947, starring Kenneth More and Dirk Bogarde.
 She went on to direct a number of plays, and was director of productions at the Civic theatre, Chesterfield from 1950 to 1953.
 From the mid 1950s she became a staff producer at the BBC, and was one of the first women to direct plays on television.
 Family Portrait was one of her first BBC productions, which she originally directed in 1948 at the Strand theatre.
 It was a controversial play about the life and death of Christ, and was aired on Easter Sunday 1955.
 It enraged Cardinal Bernard Griffin of Westminster, who denounced it as offensive to Catholics.
 Gibson later conceded that the criticism was justified, converting to Catholicism in 1959.
-Among her notable work with the BBC was directing episodes of Maigret and Pepys' diary.
+Among her notable work with the BBC was directing and producing The Diary of Samuel Pepys and episodes of Maigret.

 Gibson moved to Dublin in 1961 when Telefís Éireann was established, directing drama under Hilton Edwards.
 Her first plays in 1962 were George Bernard Shaw's The shewing up of Blanco Posnet and William Saroyan's Hello Out There.
 She directed episodes of Siopa an Bhreathnaigh by Niall Tóibín.
 She went on to direct two plays by Thomas Coffey, She stoops to Conquer by Oliver Goldsmith, and two plays by Micheál Mac Liammóir including his one-man show The Importance of Being Oscar.
 Gibson's play Inquiry at Lisieux, a play about St Teresa co-written by Adrian Vale was staged during the 1963 Dublin Theatre Festival.